“The team with the best players wins.”

 If you want to build the reputation that your team is the place to be, then you can’t do that by being silent.

 Talk about your team…a lot!
 Share stories about the rock stars you’ve got.
 Sing their praises.
-But be prepared because it won’t be long before one of your colleagues comes to you and says, “Hey, I’ve got an opportunity on my team that would be perfect for X, would you consider letting me have a conversation with them?”
+But be prepared because it won’t be long before one of your colleagues comes to you and says, “Hey, I’ve got an opportunity on my squad that would be perfect for X, would you consider letting me have a conversation with them?”

 When this happens, celebrate it.